iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/conformance.md

 ```

 ??? info "Understanding what happened"
-    1. In Step 1, you created a Knative service with a single revision, `sample-app-v1` (`baseline`).
+    1. In Step 1, you created a Knative service with a single revision, `sample-app-v1`.
     2. In Step 2, you created a load generator that sends requests to the Knative service.
     3. In step 3, you created an iter8 experiment with 12 iterations with the above Knative service as the `target` of the experiment.
-In each iteration, iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus).It ensured that the baseline satisfied all objectives specified in `experiment.yaml`.
+In each iteration, iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus).It ensured that the deployed revision satisfied all objectives specified in `experiment.yaml`.
     4. At the end of the experiment, iter8 did not identify a `winner` since there is no winner in conformance experiment.